 20-21 October 2017

-Turning a northern town into a sound and light Lab showcasing the highlights of our EU funded ENLIGHT project whilst providing networking, training and education alongside a stunning festival of art and music.
+Turning a northern town into a sound and light Lab showcasing the highlights of our Creative Europe funded ENLIGHT project whilst providing networking, training and education alongside a stunning festival of art and music.

 ENLIGHTEN Bury is a sound and light festival that brought together a stellar programme of world premieres, award winning artworks and international musicians that turned the whole town into a lab of light and sound experimentation as part of the ENLIGHT project supported by the culture programme of the European Union.